wrodie/mixer-card/README.md

  - An Active/Mute button - Allow you to mute the channel

 ## Compatibility
-A fader to be controlled is expected to be a `number` entity with values ranging from 0-1.
+A fader to be controlled is expected to be one of two things:
-It does not currently support volume for media players (but on the TODO list).
+1. a `number` entity with values ranging from 0-1.
+2. a `media_player`

 ## Options